jonaagenilsen/Codius-config-files/README.md

 # Codius-config-files
-Just a collection of my (working) configs for my Codius host running v1.2.5
+Just a collection of my (working) configs for my Codius host running the latest version.

 ## General stuff
 My host is built on CentOS 7.5 and use default paths and commands for that system.
 Have that in mind if something is different on your system.